 Always adventurous and always learning, Ed loves to travel.
 He took a sabbatical in England and one in Japan where he learned about value management at the Toyota plant.
 He is a dedicated family man with a son, three step sons, and a step-daughter.
 Ed loves to drive down to Florida and go fishing with his wife, Gerry, his 90-year-old mother-in-law and her fiancé.
 Ed and Gerry ended up buying a Florida retirement home in Fort Myers.

-Ed officially retires on June 30, 2016, but will return in the fall as adjunct faculty and teach his beloved Technical Innovation class.
+Ed officially retired in the summer of 2016, but returned in the fall as adjunct faculty and teach his beloved Technical Innovation class.
 No one is surprised that he’ll carry on.
 In 2010, Ed was diagnosed with cancer of the esophagus.
 Despite having surgery, he didn’t take time off from teaching.
 That summer he taught from his hospital bed.
 His health is good now, he exercises every day at 5am at the Y and he indulges his love of soccer in his huge back yard.
 According to his wife, Gerry, he’ll sign up for fishing lesson on a fishing kayak and eagerly anticipates watching the Boston Red Sox and Minnesota Twins at spring practice near Fort Myers.

 Innovators never stop being creative, and Ed McMahon is no exception.
 He’s started a nonprofit for the aging population that focuses on building Green homes designed for senior citizens and their needs.
 Fortunately, Ed can both build the experimental projects himself, or, as an artist, draw designs for others to implement.
 Ed and Gerry share the goal of making retirement a positive experience including senior-friendly infrastructure of homes and the ability to cook at home while eating economically and healthily.
 Gerry sums up Ed’s innovative spirit, ” Ed’s not going to get bored and he’s not shy about it.
 He goes out and does what he wants to do.
 He’s just a great guy who inspires others to do the same.”